emcparland/dmspOTUs/mmetsp18s/README.md

 grep "^>" otu_seqs.fa |wc -l
 ```

-- The MMETSP 18S sequences
+- The MMETSP 18S sequences:
 My reference sequences are full-length 18S sequences from the transcriptomes of the MMETSP database.
 For blast analyses I used the recently re-assembled MMETSP transcriptomes ([Johnson, Alexander and Brown 2018](https://academic.oup.com/gigascience/article/8/4/giy158/5241890)), for the 18S sequences, I obtained the sequences from [iMicrobe](https://datacommons.cyverse.org/browse/iplant/home/shared/imicrobe/projects/104/18s/18s.fa)
 You should have n=655 18S sequences from the MMETSP transcriptomes.
 (Note, this is less than the n=678 you would have from the Johnson study).
 ```